tbm/homepage/pages/debian/kirkwood/qnap/index.md

 <li><a href = "ts-41x/">QNAP TS-410, TS-410U, TS-412, TS-419P, TS-419P+, TS-419P II, TS-419U, TS-419U+, TS-420, TS-420U, TS-421 and TS-421U</a></li>
 </ul>

-Please note that the TS-x31 series is not supported since these devices don't use Marvell Kirkwood chips.

 Here is a table showing the differences between the supported devices:

 <table class="table table-hover">